Discovering the Relationship Between Crime Statistics and Weather in the Houston Area

 Climate change is a pressing concern for metropolitan areas like Houston, TX, with its rapid population growth posing social, safety, and economic challenges.
 The proposed project aims to investigate the relationship between weather and crime statistics in Houston.
 As global temperatures rise, weather events such as heatwaves, hurricanes, and heavy rainfall may impact crime rates.

 Analyzing historical crime and weather data, the project seeks to provide data-backed insights for law enforcement to address weather-related crime spikes and enhance public safety during extreme weather events.
+This project's significance lies in its potential to inform crime prevention strategies and resource allocation for law enforcement in Houston.

 Understanding how weather patterns influence criminal behaviors can lead to targeted approaches in mitigating weather-related crime and building more resilient urban environments.
 By leveraging data science and crime analysis, the project contributes to creating safer communities amid the challenges posed by climate change.